 The good news is that you can get enough B vitamins by eating a healthy diet that includes plant foods such as leafy greens, mushrooms, whole grains, and legumes.

 Often, foods like cereals and cereal bars are fortified with B vitamins.
-Vitamin B12, which supports thyroid function, is mainly found in animal-based foods like meat and dairy, so people who are vegan may want to consider taking a multivitamin.
+Vitamin B12, which supports thyroid function, is mainly found in animal-based foods like meat and dairy, so vegan people may want to consider taking a multivitamin.

-If you are mentally drained, you are going to feel lethargic during the day.
+If you are mentally drained, you will feel lethargic during the day.
 Psychological fatigue manifests itself by leaving you unable to think as clearly as usual.
-You may find it difficult to concentrate, and often experience brain fog.
+You may find it difficult to concentrate and often experience brain fog.

-Many people make the assumption that psychological fatigue is only a sign of a mental health problem.
+Many people assume that psychological fatigue is only a sign of a mental health problem.
 Psychological issues such as anxiety, stress, depression, PTSD, and bereavement can also lead to physical fatigue.

 Experiencing any sort of psychological stress will make your body have a fight-or-flight response.
-When you have a boost of adrenaline and increased levels of cortisol caused by persistent stress, your body is unable to return to its normal relaxed state.
+When you have a boost of adrenaline and increased cortisol levels caused by persistent stress, your body cannot return to its normal relaxed state.
 This will inevitably result in fatigue and other health issues.

-Many studies have shown that the more you exercise and get your body moving, the more you will want to move, which will ultimately increase your energy.
+Many studies have shown that the more you exercise and engage in physical activity that gets your body moving, the more you will want to move, ultimately increasing your energy level.
 Even taking just a 10-minute walk can give you a natural energy boost.

-In fact, one study showed that sedentary people who normally experienced fatigue could increase their energy by 20% and decrease their fatigue by as much as 65% by doing low-intensity exercise on a regular basis.
+In fact, one study showed that sedentary people who normally experienced fatigue could increase their energy by 20% and decrease their fatigue by as much as 65% by doing low-intensity exercise regularly.